 About the Class

-Chronic pain is manageable.
-Learn ways to make small changes that will have big impact on your life.
-Learn how our brains processes pain and how our thoughts and emotions can influence that process.
-Classes are taught in small group settings by two facilitators, one of which has chronic pain.
-Get support and encouragement from group interactions.
-And make connections with people in class so you can stay in touch if you want.
-Caregivers are welcome and encouraged to attend.
+Living with diabetes can be overwhelming, but this class can help!
+Learn ways to make small changes that can have a big impact on your life.
+Classes are taught in small groups where you can meet people who are going through the same things you are.
+Get support and encouragement from class facilitators and group interactions.
+Make connections with people in class so you can stay in touch if you want.
+We welcome caregivers and significant others to attend.

 - Learn how decision making and problem-solving skills can help you adjust & adapt

-- Practice skills like open communication and distraction techniques.
+- Practice skills like open communication and coping with difficult emotions

 Classes are offered by many organizations throughout the state and in a variety of ways to meet your scheduling needs:

 In-person - taught at various locations statewide.
 Classes meet for 2 1/2 hours for information sharing, discussion and material review.
-We will slowly begin to offer in-person classes.
-In accordance with Intermountain guidelines for in-person classes, classes will be kept to 2 hours or less, masks will be required and social distancing will be observed.
+We will slowly begin to schedule in-person classes.
+In accordance with Intermountain guidelines for in-person classes: classes will be kept to 2 hours, masks will be required and social distancing will be observed.